 With the delay of the Vehicle License Fee — which was expected to bring significant funds to street safety needs — it was especially important to fund Vision Zero projects through the budget process, so that the SFMTA and the Department of Public Works have the funding to move forward with critical safety projects.

 While we weren’t able to convince Supervisors to backfill the entire Vehicle License Fee hole (which comes out to about $13 million dollars for Fiscal Year 2016), we received great support from various Supervisors who requested funding for Vision Zero projects in their district.
-We also were excited to see our Community Bike Build partner, PODER, secure funding for continued programs.
+We also were excited to see our Bike It Forward program partner, PODER, secure funding for continued programs.

 Here’s a full list of the last-minute secured funding:

 - D1 (Supervisor Mar): $120,000 for Vision Zero projects

 - D2 (Supervisor Farrell): $50,000 for crosswalk restriping, $50,000 for speed bumps (note: these projects are not based on the specific high-injury corridors)